 The adoption support services adviser (ASSA)

 Northamptonshire Childrens Trust has an adoption support services adviser who acts as an advocate for adoptive families and can help access services for them as well as provide advice and support.

 If you would like more information on this, or if you are experiencing any difficulties accessing the services available to you, please contact the adoption support services adviser, Sarah Fletcher, at email@example.com.

 We strive to give adoptive families and special guardians the best support we can.
 If you have a suggestion about how we could improve our services, we would be pleased to hear from you.

-To give feedback and see our procedure, please visit the Northamptonshire County Council feedback page.
+To give feedback and see our procedure, please visit the West Northamptonshire Council feedback page.

 Useful resources and information